ccnmtl/case-consortium/content/case/case_68.md

   \ in local media markets, and the options for community outreach.</p><p><strong>This\
   \ is a FREE, contributed case.</strong><br /><br />Epilogue, Teaching Note</p><p><strong>Topics:\
   \ </strong>local journalism; media business; digital media</p>"
+"description_clean": !!python/unicode "CSJ-11-0038.0CCThis case takes a hard look\
+  \ behind the scenes at starting a for-profit community news website, the Long Beach\
+  \ Post (LBPOST.com).
+Students can discuss the variety of challenges facing a news\
+  \ start-up and debate the merits of a for-profit business model. they will gain\
+  \ insight into the realities of journalism entrepreneurship, the competition in\
+  \ local media markets, and the options for community outreach.This is a FREE, contributed\
+  \ case.Epilogue, Teaching NoteTopics: local journalism; media business; digital\
+  \ media"
 "epologue": "Long Beach Post Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""